 Industrie Africa maps the growing ecosystem of African fashion, with Kanabar and her partner Georgia Bobley, creating a thoroughly researched database of designers that allows editors, buyers and other influencers seamless access to the continent’s fashion talent.
 Putting the designers’ lookbooks online means that attention, and potential customers, could come from around the world.

 Industrie Africa is meant to be “a medium of connectivity.”
-With a background in fashion marketing, design management and stints at Vogue India and Vogue Arabia, a return to her home in Dar es Salaam revealed a disconnected fashion industry.
+With a background in fashion marketing, design management and stints at Vogue India and Style.com/Arabia before it became Vogue Arabia, a return to her home in Dar es Salaam revealed a disconnected fashion industry.
 Beyond Nigeria and South Africa’s still relatively nascent industries, other regions seemed cut off from each other, revealing an industry that lacks diversity.